Axion Dark Matter in the Time of Primordial Black Holes: Primordial Black Holes Evaporation and Entropy Injection

 Since PBHs radiate SM particles and therefore inject entropy to the SM bath, the SM radiation energy density would not scale as free radiation, but rather as $\rR(a) \propto a^{-3/2}$ if PBH dominates the energy density and evolution of SM radiation, with $a$ being the scale factor.
 With this in mind, one can characterize the expansion history into four distinct regimes~\cite{Arias:2019uol, Arias:2021rer}.
 The corresponding Hubble expansion rates are given by

 where

-corresponds to the temperature at which the evolution of the SM energy density starts to be dominated by the entropy injection of the PBHs.
-Additionally, the entropy injection is shown to be
+corresponds to the temperature at which the evolution of the SM energy density starts to be dominated by the entropy injection of the PBHs.\footnote{Equation~\eqref{eq:Tc} can be obtained by matching the second and third lines of Eq.~\eqref{eq:H} at $\Tc$, and taking into account that $H_R(\Tc)$ dominates over $H_R(\Tev)$.
+In Appendix~\ref{appa} the detailed derivation for the third line of Eq.~\eqref{eq:H} is presented.} By using Eq.\eqref{eq:H} one can show that the entropy injection is\footnote{In the Appendix the detailed calculation for the first line of Eq.~\eqref{eq:sratio} is shown.}

 A couple of comments are in order.
 In the regime $\Teq > T > \Tev$, PBH energy density dominates over radiation, giving rise to a nonstandard expansion rate of the universe, as shown in Eq.~\eqref{eq:H}.
-Additionally, within $\Tc > T > \Tev$, entropy injection from PBH evaporation dominates the evolution of the SM entropy density, and therefore SM radiation scales as $T(a) \propto a^{-3/8}$ instead of the usual $T(a) \propto a^{-1}$ characteristic of free radiation.
-Furthermore, when temperatures $T > \Tev$ there is no SM entropy conservation, as seen in Eq.~\eqref{eq:sratio}.
+Additionally, within $\Tc > T > \Tev$, entropy injection from PBH evaporation dominates the evolution of the SM entropy density, and therefore SM radiation scales as $T(a) \propto a^{-3/8}$ instead of the usual $T(a) \propto a^{-1}$ characteristic of free radiation. \footnote{This comes from the fact that during this period $\rR(a) \propto a^{-3/2}$ (cf. Eq.~\eqref{eq:sol_rhoR}), and that by definition $\rho_{\rm R}(T) \propto T^4$.} Furthermore, when temperature $T > \Tev$ there is no SM entropy conservation, as seen in Eq.~\eqref{eq:sratio}.
 Finally, for $T < \Tev$, the standard cosmological scenario is recovered.